etretf/exe-capstone/README.md

 - Assign corresponding group members as reviewers to the PR (automatically notifies them for a faster review process)
 - Assign the necessary labels (e.g., high/medium/low priority, bug, new feature, etc.)
 - Each development task in Notion should correspond to **one** PR *(a PR should not include more than one task)*<br><br>

+### Coding Conventions
+Below are guidelines for keeping consistent code formatting across the project:
+- **Variable Naming**
+  - Avoid abbreviations, acronyms, or shortened wordings (e.g., `submit_button` instead of `sbmt_btn`)
+  - Use snake casing (e.g., `sum_all_values(..)`)<br><br>
+- **Comments**
+  - Avoid comments where necessary
+    - *Comments quickly become outdated and require constant maintenance since they aren’t checked by the compiler, adding extra work.
+Relying on them also encourages poor coding practices instead of writing clear, modular, and self-explanatory code.*
+    - Prioritize only adding comments explaining the 'why'.
+Why this code is needed and/or deviates from traditional implementations
+  - Utilize `TODO` comments to plan and indicate future implementations (useful for not forgetting implementations and/or considerations)<br><br>

+### Resource Materials
+*TBD*<br><br>

 ### Authors
 **Amina Al-Helali** - Lead Project Manager, Developer, UX Designer